Office: Humanities 557

 - B.A.
 (University of Texas at Austin, 1996)

 - Ph.D.
 (State University of New York at Stony Brook, 2001)

 Adrian Johnston is Chair of and Professor in the Department of Philosophy at the University of New Mexico at Albuquerque and a faculty member at the Emory Psychoanalytic Institute in Atlanta.
 He is the author of Time Driven: Metapsychology and the Splitting of the Drive (2005), Žižek’s Ontology: A Transcendental Materialist Theory of Subjectivity (2008), Badiou, Žižek, and Political Transformations: The Cadence of Change (2009), and Prolegomena to Any Future Materialism, Volume One: The Outcome of Contemporary French Philosophy (2013), all published by Northwestern University Press.
 He also is the author of Adventures in Transcendental Materialism: Dialogues with Contemporary Thinkers (Edinburgh University Press, 2014).
 He is the co-author, with Catherine Malabou, of Self and Emotional Life: Philosophy, Psychoanalysis, and Neuroscience (Columbia University Press, 2013).
-His most recent book is Irrepressible Truth: On Lacan’s “The Freudian Thing” (Palgrave Macmillan, 2017).
-He has another book forthcoming in April 2018: A New German Idealism: Hegel, Žižek, and Dialectical Materialism (Columbia University Press).
-Moreover, Prolegomena to Any Future Materialism, Volume Two: A Weak Nature Alone currently is under review for publication.
+His most recent books are Irrepressible Truth: On Lacan’s “The Freudian Thing” (Palgrave Macmillan, 2017) and A New German Idealism: Hegel, Žižek, and Dialectical Materialism (Columbia University Press, 2018).
+Moreover, Prolegomena to Any Future Materialism, Volume Two: A Weak Nature Alone will be published in 2019.
 With Todd McGowan and Slavoj Žižek, he is a co-editor of the book series Diaeresis at Northwestern University Press.